-7. AIR FILTER/DRYER
+AIR FILTER/DRYER

-FIGURE 5: HALDEX AIR FILTER DRYER
+FIGURE 6: HALDEX AIR FILTER DRYER

-The air filter/drver is located in front of rear wheelhousing above drive axle (Fig. 1 & 5).
+The air filter/dryer is located in front of rear wheelhousing above drive axle (Fig. 1, 2 & 6).
 Its purpose is to remove moisture that could damage the air system before the air enters the system reservoir.
-The air filter/drver also filters the air to remove dirt, compressor oil, and other contaminants that can damage the system.
+The air filter/dryer also filters the air to remove dirt, compressor oil, and other contaminants that can damage the system.
 Change cartridge every 100,000 miles (160 000 km) or once every two years, whichever comes first.
 The air dryer may be purged for maintenance purposes using the remote drain valve located in the engine compartment and accessible through the engine compartment R.H. side door.
-The valve is positioned over the battery assembly, close to the door hinge or close to the L.H. side of door opening depending on type of vehicle (Fig. 2).
+The valve is positioned close to the L.H. side of door opening (Fig. 3).
 The air filter/dryer has a built-in governor to maintain the system between 108 psig and 123 psig.